Josh Naylor Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The Twins pitching staff is second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.34).
+- The Twins' 3.37 team ERA ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to allow the sixth-fewest home runs in baseball (30 total, 0.9 per game).
+- Twins pitchers combine to give up 31 home runs (0.9 per game), the seventh-fewest in baseball.

-- Gray gets the start for the Twins, his seventh of the season.
-He is 4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched.
+- The Twins will send Ryan (5-0) out to make his seventh start of the season.
+He is 5-0 with a 2.37 ERA and 43 strikeouts through 38 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Kansas City Royals, giving up one earned run while surrendering five hits.
+- In his most recent time out on Tuesday, the righty threw six scoreless innings against the Chicago White Sox while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.